geekpradd/geekpradd.github.io/life/post.md

 But for once, I think, I am glad of choosing DPS.

 The reason is that APSN is like DAV.
 Full of Bihari assholes.
 I didn't want that again in my life.
+Also, APSN doesn't have Sanskrit and I would have had to study Hindi instead.
 Maria would have been good too but admission was closed and it would have been a hassle.

 So May comes and I walk through the doors of IX H.